Driver Routing and Scheduling with Synchronization Constraints: Appendix B: Computational Analysis of the Lower Bounds

 We conducted a computational analysis based on a subset of instances to evaluate the quality of our different constructive lower bounds described in Section~\ref{ss:bounds}.
 We computed lower bounds $LB_1$ and $LB_2$, the combination of both ($LB$), and the linear programming relaxation ($LP$) for every instance in our subset.
-Table \ref{tab:lbComp} shows the share of instances where one lower bound dominates the other in terms of objective value.
+Table \ref{tab:lbComp} shows the share of instances for which one lower bound dominates the other in terms of objective value.
 Between $LB_1$ and $LB_2$, no approach can be proven to be superior over the other.
-The combined approach, $LB$, by definition dominates $LB_1$ and $LB_2$ and also dominates the bound derived from the linear programming relaxation.
-Therefore, we use the combined lower bound $LB$ in our algorithmic framework.